ZT-715/avr-toggle-led/README.md

 avr-toggle-led
 =================

-### Overview
+## Overview

-Makes the 'L' led (port b5) on arduino nano bord toggle on and off with signal change on port b4 (D12 pin on arduino) or any serial input on USB, then shares current state ('on' or 'off') as serial output.
+Makes the 'L' LED (port B5) on Arduino Nano board toggle on and off with signal change (HIGH to LOW) on port D5 or any serial input (UART) on USB, then shares current state ('on' or 'off') as serial output.

 ![Alt text](https://media.giphy.com/media/agZbFIbxs24hRY06JE/giphy-downsized-large.gif)

-On the board, the button (when pressed) grounds pin D12 (witch is internally pulled up) causing an abrupt signal change to trigger the interrupt.
+On the board, the button (when pressed) grounds pin D5 (witch is internally pulled up) causing an abrupt signal change to trigger the pin's interrupt that if LOW raises a flag to toggle the LED and deactivates itself for a period.

-Any change in state of the led is then written to the eeprom, saving its state even after power-offs and resets.
+The "toggle-led" flag raised will be detected on the main loop (pulling), the  state of the LED is then toggled and written to the EEPROM, saving it even after power-offs and resets.

+The 16bit timer/counter is used to define strict period control on frequency of each interrupt, enabling an interrupt reactivation only after at least 500ms of its last handling, without need of delays in the main loop.

-### Setup
+## Setup

 (CMake file adapted from [CMake-avr-example](https://github.com/patrick--/CMake-avr-example.git), modify the definitions in `CMakeLists.txt` as needed)